 Dorothy Gray – 1916-1935 – The Early Years.
 (2011, August 19).
 Retrieved August 24, 2011, from http://collectingvintagecompacts.blogspot.com/2011/08/dorothy-gray-1916-1935-early-years.html

-The man behined the scenes.
+The man behind the scenes.
 (1932) Dry goods economist.
 New York: Textile Publishing Company.

 Peiss, K. (2007).
 Hope in a jar: The making of America’s beauty culture.
 New York: Henry Holt and Company.

 Woodhead, L. (2003).
-War paint: Elizabeth Arden and Helena Rubinstein their lives, their times, their rivalry.
+War paint: Miss Elizabeth Arden and Madame Helena Rubinstein.
+Their lives, their times, their rivalry.
 London: Virago.